 Wood products are known for their natural beauty, but when selecting a type of wood for your next cabinetry, flooring, furniture, or millwork project, it is essential to also consider the level of durability by understanding the difference between wood types.
 Each type and species of wood has an individual cellular structure that creates unique physical properties that determine suitability for different uses.
-For example, the hardness of woods varies widely, so certain hardwood species are not recommended for flooring because they are not hard enough to withstand heavy wear and tear.
+For example, the hardness of wood varies widely, so certain hardwood species are not recommended for flooring because they are not hard enough to withstand heavy wear and tear.

 Pressure-treated lumber is the result of a carefully controlled process of intense pressure to inject a preservative into the wood.
 The end product is lumber resistant to decay, insect infestation, mold, and water damage.
 Generally, pressure-treated lumber is rated approved for either ground contact or above-ground applications.
-Millhurst Mills offers pressure-treated lumber for both contact types in a range of sizes.
+Millhurst Mills Remodeling Center offers pressure-treated lumber for both contact types in a range of sizes.
 Treated lumber can also include fire retardant and is ideal for outdoor projects like decks, fences, patios, and gazebos.

 Pine lumber is an attractive, flexible wood that is durable and comes in a wide range of colors.
 It is used in both raw construction and finer woodworking projects.
 The properties of pine make it a popular choice for the timber industry because of its easy cultivation, widespread availability, and fast growth.
 Pine is a wood type that has a multitude of uses.
 Various grades of pine lumber are found in things ranging from carpentry, including construction projects, furniture, interior trim, window and door framing, paneling, pine wood flooring, roofing, and more.

 Pine is graded according to appearance and structural strength, and it’s important to purchase the grade suitable for your purpose: